Tropical Storm Nicholas threatens Gulf Coast with heavy rain

 “There could be several inches of rain across southeast Louisiana, where Ida struck,” Henson said in an email.

-Across Louisiana, 140,198 customers — or about 6.3% of the state — remained without power on Sunday morning, according to the Louisiana Public Service Commission.
+Across Louisiana, just over 110,000 customers remained without power early Monday, according to the utility tracking site poweroutage.us.

 The storm is projected to move slowly up the coastland which could dump torrential amounts of rain over several days, said meteorologist Donald Jones of the National Weather Service in Lake Charles, Louisiana.